muphil/pdsnd_github/README.md

 Bikeshare Data

 ### Description
-With the bikeshare_2_test.py bikeshare data can be analyzed in 3 different cities.
+With the bikeshare_2_test.py bikeshare data can be analyzed for Chicago, New York City and Washington.

 ### Files used
 bikeshare_2_test.py